 REPROGRAMMING CANCER CELL DEATH

-Dialectic Therapeutics’ mission is to create innovative new technologies to cure cancer.
+Dialectic Therapeutics’ mission is to create innovative new technologies to treat cancer.
 Our goal is to relieve the suffering of patients with cancer, to give them hope and prolong their productive lives through targeted therapies with limited toxicities and complications.

 Dialectic Therapeutics is a biotechnology company dedicated to the development of unique, impactful anti-cancer drugs that effectively treat patients with few to no other options.
 Dialectic® was founded by three respected cancer scientists and two successful biotech investors and operators.
 Dialectic® is located in Dallas, Texas and has research partners and facilities at UT Health at San Antonio and the University of Florida Health Cancer Center.

 DIALECTIC’S LEAD CANDIDATE, DT2216, is a novel Antiapoptotic Protein Targeted Degradation (APTaD™) compound that selectively induces cancer cells to degrade B-cell lymphoma extra large, or BCL-XL, stimulating the cells to commit suicide or become more susceptible to chemotherapy.
 DT2216 is currently in the clinical phase as a single agent and combination therapy in liquid and solid cancer tumors.

 Preclinical studies show that DT2216 is highly effective in various liquid and solid tumors as a single agent and in combination with chemotherapy.
 Further, these studies show cancer cells are less likely to develop resistance to DT2216 than to other chemotherapy drugs.
 DT2216 accomplishes this with very little toxicity, particularly to platelets.

 As with BCL-XL, there are many other significant proteins associated with cancer that cannot be targeted with current therapies.
 Our APTaD™ platform is a novel approach that can be applied to the broader BCL family and other protein targets.
 Dialectic® efforts are focused on developing drug candidates to address this high unmet need.
 If successful, we will be able to provide cancer patients who have little hope with increased disease-free survival.

 The Dialectic® team is focused on creating innovative new technologies to address late-stage difficult cancer diagnoses.
 We are comprised of protein degradation experts and leadership with a strong track record of clinical development and commercial success.

 David Genecov, MD – President & CEO, Co-founder, Board Member